22 Years Ago: Alan Jackson Hits No. 1 With ‘Gone Country’

-Twenty-one years ago today (Jan.
-28), Alan Jackson had plenty to celebrate.
-It was on this day in 1995 that the singer scored his 10th No. 1 hit with the song “Gone Country,” from his multi-platinum-selling Who I Am album.
+Twenty-two years ago today (Jan.
+28), Alan Jackson had plenty to celebrate: It was on this day in 1995 that the singer scored his 10th No. 1 hit with the song “Gone Country,” from his multi-platinum-selling Who I Am album.

-Veteran tunesmith Bob McDill penned the song, which cites the stories of three different styles of singers — a lounge singer, a folk singer and a classically trained singer — who each find their niche in country music.
+Veteran tunesmith Bob McDill penned “Gone Country,” which tells the stories of three different styles of singers — a lounge singer, a folk singer and a classically trained singer — who each find their niche in country music.
 Jackson calls McDill “one of my favorite writers of all time.”

 “When I first heard this song, I fell in love with it.
 I wish that I’d written it, ’cause it says a lot of things that I’d like to say,” the country legend says of the tune.
 “I think it’s just a fun song actually, celebrating how country music has become more widespread and accepted by all types of people all over the country.”

-The success of “Gone Country” undoubtedly helped Jackson win the ACM Award for Male Vocalist of the Year in 1995, as well as his first CMA Award for Entertainer of the Year.
+The success of “Gone Country” undoubtedly helped Jackson win the ACM for Male Vocalist of the Year in 1995, as well as his first CMA for Entertainer of the Year.

 Country’s Greatest Love Stories: Alan + Denise Jackson